BhanuArya30/CallSummarizer_using_LLM/README.md

 This repository contains Proof of Concept developed in 1 hr for summarizing customer calls using LLMs.

-The call_summarizer.ipynb is self exaplainatory.
+The call_summarizer.ipynb contains sample code and is self explainatory.
 You would require OpenAI key to perform inference on the transcripts.